PhD Program Overview

 Concentration in Health Economics and Policy Competencies

-Upon successful completion of the PhD concentration in Health Economics and Policy, students will have mastered the following core competencies; specifically, students by the end of the program will have the ability to:
+Upon successful completion of the PhD concentration in Health Economics and Policy, students will have mastered the following core competencies; specifically, by the end of the program students will have the ability to:

 - Apply key concepts in microeconomic theory, including how the behavior of individual households and firms affects the market supply and demand of goods and services and how market failures arise under certain circumstances.